balfieri/flightplan/README.md

 This is all open-source.
 Refer to the LICENSE.md for licensing details.

 The program is divided into the following files:
-* fp.py - the main program
+    fp.py               -- the main program
-* Aircraft.py - performance characteristics of various types of aircraft and overrides for specific tail numbers (feel free to augment this file)
-* Geodisic.py - computes great-circle distance and course between any two points on earth (and related things)
-* MagneticVariation.py - computes magnetic variation at any point on earth for the current date
+    Aircraft.py         -- performance characteristics of various types of aircraft and overrides for specific tail numbers (feel free to augment this file) Geodisic.py         -- computes great-circle distance and course between any two points on earth (and related things) MagVar.py           -- computes magnetic variation at any point on Earth on a given date

 I will show run lines later once this is done.